gabriel-laurino/Brightness-Control-Application/README.md

 ### Step 2: Adjust Brightness Levels

-- **ADVICE**: Please use values ​​between 0 and 100, I forgot to implement a validation to limit the numbers to a maximum of 100 and this can make your screen VERY bright.
+- **ADVICE**: Please use values between 0 and 100.
+Currently, there is no validation to limit the numbers to a maximum of 100, which can make your screen VERY bright.

 - **Main Interface**: Allows adjusting SDR brightness levels for different times of the day (Morning, Afternoon, Evening, Night).
 - **Buttons**: